 Through a guided planning process, older and younger community members identify local needs and devising their own grassroots solutions.
 Representatives from all AGE to age sites meet regularly to share ideas.
 Each site forms and implements its own strategic action plan that joins the generations in local projects to improve thealth and wellbeing across the generations, with support from the Northland Foundation and its funding partners.

-AGE to age sites are now established and are making positive change in 13 rural communities and Reservations: Bois Forte Reservation, Chisholm, Cloquet, Floodwood, Fond du Lac Reservation, Grand Portage Reservation, Itasca Area, McGregor, Moose Lake, Proctor, Aitkin, International Falls, and Two Harbors.
+AGE to age sites are now established and are making positive change in 15 rural communities and Reservations: Aitkin, Bois Forte Reservation, Chisholm, Cloquet, Ely, Floodwood, Fond du Lac Reservation, Grand Portage Reservation, International Falls, Itasca Area, McGregor, Moose Lake, Proctor, Silver Bay, and Two Harbors.

 The energy generated by AGE to age has created infrastructure in rural communities and Reservations that did not previously exist.
 New ideas and projects "hit the ground running" thanks to the strengthened community connections and established network of volunteers eager to become involved.
 Among these efforts are: